basetenlabs/truss/docs/create/mlflow.md

 # Create a Truss of an MLFlow model

 [MLFlow](https://mlflow.org/) is a supported framework on Truss.
-To package a MLFlow model, follow the steps below or run [this Google Colab notebook](https://colab.research.google.com/github/basetenlabs/truss/blob/main/docs/notebooks/mlflow_example.ipynb).
+To package an MLFlow model, follow the steps below or run [this Google Colab notebook](https://colab.research.google.com/github/basetenlabs/truss/blob/main/docs/notebooks/mlflow_example.ipynb).

 ### Install packages